 Heavy experience also points to the age issue.
-25 years with the same employer is a dead giveaway that you?re pushing 50.
+25 years with the same employer is a dead giveaway that you’re at least pushing 50.
 Employers tend to favor younger workers with more cutting-edge skills.
 This is particularly true with technology, which is now part of nearly every job.

 Why Skill are More Important than Credentials

 The advocates of college-at-any-cost are fond of pointing out the long-term financial advantages of a college degree, as well as the value of attending more prestigious schools.
-There is truth to both claims.
-But unfortunately, those advantages don?t extend everyone.
+There’s truth to both claims.
+But unfortunately, those advantages don’t extend everyone.

 When tens of millions of people have college degrees, who gets the job is often determined by which candidate has the most specific hands-on skills.

 This is likely to become more common going forward.
 Back in the days when there were widespread employer training programs, college graduates were seen as a natural choice, since they were programmed to learn.
 But employer training programs are rare nowadays.
-Most employers expect you to have all the skills when you walk in the door, so you can ?hit the ground running?.
+Most employers expect you to have all the skills necessary when you walk in the door, so you can “hit the ground running”.